kubemq-io/docs/docs/get_started/queue.md

 2. Request a message from `hello-world-queue` channel and receive a message.
 3. Display the received message in the console.

-As showed in the following diagram:
+As shown in the following diagram:

 ![image info](./images/queue-hello-world.png)